-In literacy we have been exploring winter poems.
-We have read lots of poems and the children have written their own weather poems focusing on nouns, adjectives and verbs.
-Some children were even introduced to adverbs.
-In our handwriting lesson we have started to join up our cursive writing – we practised joining ch, sh and th.
+In English we have been exploring winter poems.
+We have read lots of poems and the children have written their own winter poems focusing on nouns, adjectives and verbs.
+They all used some super vocabulary in their poems – shimmering, fluffy, spiky, freezing.
+Some children were very confident and read their finished poem to the class.

 We have been thinking scientifically during our science lessons.
 We carried out an investigation using ice.
 The children had to decide where the ice would melt the quickest – inside or outside?
 And if a jacket around the ice would keep it from melting?
 This is the picture we used to stimulate our investigation.
 The children helped plan the investigation and made sure it was a fair test.